-Distribution: Occurring chiefly east of the Cascades in Washington; British Columbia south to California and east to Montana; also occurring in eastern North America.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia to California, east to Montana; also occurring in eastern North America.

 Origin: Introduced from Eurasia